-MFA Thesis Performances - Department of Dance studios/theatres
+MFA Thesis Performances - Department of Dance Studios/Theatres

-The Production Director reserves dates for MFA concerts to be held in the Department's specialist spaces, including technical rehearsals, and posts them to the Department of Dance calendar in September of each year.
+The Production Director reserves dates for MFA concerts to be held in the Department's specialist spaces and posts them to the Department of Dance calendar in September of each year.
 The faculty will meet to determine the MFA thesis performance/presentation dates at the end of the preceding winter term.
-There will be a maximum of two in-house performance/presentation dates, typically in late March-early April, for the 3-4 students to share.
+Typically, there are two in-house performance/presentation dates in late March-early April for the 3-4 students to share.